gobbcuh/ITC-Python-Tasks/README.md

 # ITC-Python-Tasks
-ITC Python Tasks using Google Colab
+Introduction to Computing: Python Tasks using Google Colab